Alyssa loves celebrating holidays and making fun crafts. She is a wife and mom who drinks a lot of coffee!

 - Stuffed Love Bug

 1. Rustic Cupid Arrows

-I've been wanting to make my own cupid arrows for a few years and I finally made it happen.
+I've wanted to make my own cupid arrows for a few years, and I finally made it happen.
 I'm thrilled with how these turned out!
 With a little time, patience, and a few household items, you can easily make these too.

 - Thin cardboard

 - Jute twine

 - Needlenose pliers

 - Cut the wire to the desired length and straighten it out as best as you can.

 - Set your one end on your piece of cardboard and draw a triangle to surround it.

 - Cut out your cardboard triangle, and, using it as a guide, cut a second.